django-ftl/django-ftl/docs/api/bundle.rst

       :meth:`format` will raise an exception if you attempt to use it without first activating a language.
 This can be helpful to ensure that all code paths that use Bundles are setting a language first.

+   .. method:: format(message_id, args=None)

+      Generate a translation of the message specified by the message ID, in the currently activated locale.

+      ``args`` is an optional dictionary of parameters for the message.
+These will normally be:

+      * strings
+      * integers or floating point numbers (which will be formatted according to locale rules)
+      * datetime objects (which will be formatted according to locale rules)

+      To specify or partially specify your own formatting choices for numbers and datetime objects, see the python-fluent docs for ``fluent.types.fluent_number`` and ``fluent.types.fluent_datetime``.
+      (TODO LINK)

+      The arguments passed in may also be strings or numbers that are used to select variants.